roberth/nix/doc/libfetchers-typing-plan.md

 - After final: `+narHash`, `+__final`

 **Problem:** Currently all stored as untyped `Attrs`, making it impossible to know what's available.

+## Architecture Vision

+### Inner vs Outer Boundaries

+**Inner Boundary (libfetchers internals)**:
+- All operations use typed inputs (`GitLockedInput`, `PathFinalInput`, etc.)
+- Compile-time verification of state transitions
+- Type-safe function signatures
+- No `Attrs` manipulation

+**Outer Boundary (libfetchers API)**:
+- `Input` class with `Attrs` exists only for backward compatibility
+- Immediately converts to typed inputs on entry
+- Converts back to `Attrs` only when returning to caller
+- Eventually this boundary moves outward to libflake/libcmd

+**Goal**: Typed inputs everywhere internally, with `Input`/`Attrs` only at the interface for legacy compatibility.

 ## Proposed Type Hierarchy